Scott Spicer, he/him/his Media Outreach Librarian

 About

-Welcome, My name is Scott Spicer and I serve as Media Outreach and Learning Spaces Librarian for the Libraries.
-In this role, I serve as head of Media Services, a program dedicated to supporting the development of media literacy skill sets, and promotion of deeper subject knowledge and meaningful, authentic learning experiences through the integration of media resources and student produced media into curriculum.
+Welcome!
+My name is Scott Spicer, and I serve as Media Outreach Librarian for the Libraries.
+In this role, I serve as head of Media Services, a program dedicated to fostering the development of media literacy skill-sets and promoting deeper subject knowledge and meaningful, authentic learning experiences through course integration of student-created media projects.
+In this role, I also explore and research emerging media use cases in the academe, such as multimodal scholarship for researchers and the future of AI-generated media.
+This scholarship includes national leadership, presentations, and publications, notably authoring the book, "Student-Created Media: Designing Research, Learning, and Skill-Building Experiences" (ALA Editions, 2022).

-Outreach consultation to faculty in developing, assessing, and coordinating support for student produced media assignments.
+Outreach consultation to instructors in developing, assessing, and coordinating support for course-integrated, student-created media assignments (e.g., videos, podcasts, photography, websites, newsletters, etc.).

-Guidance on copyright/fair use and media (often in collaboration with Copyright Librarian).
+Guidance on copyright/fair use and media (in collaboration with Copyright Librarian).

-Innovative uses of media production to support teaching and learning.
+Innovative uses of student-created media to support teaching and learning.

 Innovative uses of commercial instructional media resources to support teaching and learning.

-Emerging models for media outreach, media literacy support, and library media services - centers.
+Emerging models for media outreach, media literacy support, and library-based media centers.

 Multimodal scholarship (i.e., video abstracts in scholarly journals).